R5 (band): 2017–2018: New Addictions and hiatus

 On March 16, 2017, Riker announced that the band was recording new songs.
 On April 5, they announced their fourth EP, New Addictions, which was released on May 12, 2017.
 The five-song EP includes the single "If", the original songs "Red Velvet", "Lay Your Head Down" and "Trading Time", and "Need You Tonight", a cover of the INXS single from their 1987 album Kick.
-Short after the release of New Addictions, the new single Hurts Good was released The band also announced their New Addictions Tour, a US tour which begins on June 17, 2017, and toured to Mexico, Europe, South America, and other countries.
+Shortly after the release of New Addictions, the new single "Hurts Good" was released The band also announced their New Addictions Tour, a US tour which begins on June 17, 2017, and toured to Mexico, Europe, South America, and other countries.

+After the single and music video called "Hurts Good" in 2017, R5 didn't release any more songs or music videos.

 On February 1, 2018, R5 posted on their YouTube a video called The Last Show.
 Then on March 1, 2018, R5's Instagram and Twitter handles were changed to The Driver Era and all of R5's previous posts were deleted.
 On March 2, 2018, they announced that the band was going on a temporary hiatus and that The Driver Era would be a band with only Ross and Rocky.

+On June 11, 2023, R5 reunited on stage at the Greek Theatre during The Driver Era's headlining show, to perform their song "All Night".